Avuxo/SearchBot/README.md

 In order to communicate with the bot, you must use the `client`.
 In order to compile the client, use `$ gcc client.c -o client` (has no non-standard dependencies on UNIX-like systems) to compile.

 `client` has a number of command line arguments, in order to see them all use the `-h` flag.
+EX: `$ ./client -g 1 -r` will start it with the 1st listed guild in rate mode

+NOTE: Ratings take time to complete, and there is no output indicating progress, so just wait.